hmcts/golden-path-nodejs/docs/index.md

 ## Troubleshooting

+See our [troubleshooting](https://hmcts.github.io/ways-of-working/troubleshooting/#troubleshooting-issues) guide.

 Common issues:
 -  Error: Your lockfile needs to be updated, but yarn was run with `--frozen-lockfile`.
-This error means your yarn.lock file needs updated.
-You can do this by running the command `yarn install` in the root directory.
+This error means your yarn.lock file needs to be updated.
+You can do this by running the command `yarn install` in the root directory of your repository.

-See our [troubleshooting](https://hmcts.github.io/ways-of-working/troubleshooting/#troubleshooting-issues) guide.